 What does the Coolproducts campaign want?

-- Consideration of the indirect energy impacts of coffee machines, covering such elements as consumable single-use filters, pads, and capsules.
-Resource efficiency and recyclability should be promoted in the design phase.
+Consideration of the indirect energy impacts of coffee machines, covering elements such as consumable single-use filters, pads, and capsules

 Hot Coffee blog - The European Commission responds to media misinformation